Benefits for retired members: Plan members on or before December 31, 2012

 If you are age 71 or over when you become re-employed in the public service, your pension will be suspended if you meet the eligibility criteria to become a contributor under the Act.
 Your pension will be suspended even if you cannot actually contribute because of the tax rule preventing anyone age 71 or over from contributing to any pension plan.

-If you voluntarily retire prior to age 60 after being re-employed as a contributor for a period of less than two years, the additional service cannot be used in the calculation of your pension.
+If you voluntarily retire prior to age 60 after being re-employed as a contributor for a period of less than 2 years, the additional service cannot be used in the calculation of your pension.
 In such a case, the contributions paid during the period of re-employment will be refunded with interest.

 You should note that if you become eligible to contribute again, your pension entitlement may be negatively affected in several ways.
 First, your date of retirement automatically changes and thus you lose any annual indexation (cost-of-living increases) you may have accumulated under Part-III of the Act.
 In addition, if you were receiving an annual allowance previously, when you cease to be re-employed, your pension will be reduced in relation to the length of time that you received the annual allowance.
 The amount of the reduction will not exceed the total amount that you received as an annual allowance before you became re-employed.
 Finally, if you had qualified for a waiver of the early retirement reduction and you become eligible to contribute again, you will not be entitled to a waiver of the reduction when your re-employment ceases unless you qualify again based on the circumstances at that time.